-PCR confirmation and including Day 28, following Day 28, only SUSARs, SARs and adverse events of special interest (AESIs) will be collected.
+11All Adverse Events will be collected up to and including Day 28.
+Following Day 28, only SUSARs, SARs, SAEs and adverse events of special interest (AESIs) will be collected.
 See section 12 of Appendix C for further detail.

-PCR sample to be taken within 1 hour of end of IMP infusion.
+12PK sample to be taken within 1 hour of end of IMP infusion.

-The completed by all participants who have a positive PCR test for COVID19.
-If symptomatic, but then becomes symptomatic, to be completed weekly until resolution of COVID19-related symptoms, until 28 days after PCR confirmation of infection or hospitalisation of the prior the prior to the trial.

-PCR confirmation of
+13To be completed by all participants who have a positive PCR test for COVID19.
+If symptomatic, to be completed weekly until resolution of COVID19-related symptoms, until 28 days after PCR confirmation of infection or hospitalisation, whichever is sooner.
+If asymptomatic, to be completed weekly for two weeks.
+If asymptomatic, but then becomes symptomatic, to be completed weekly until resolution of COVID19-related symptoms, until 28 days after PCR confirmation of infection or hospitalisation of COVID19-related symptomatic, but then becomes symptomatic, to be completed weekly until resolution of COVID19-related symptoms, until 28 days after PCR confirmation of infection or hospitalisation, whichever is sooner.